CorrelAid/definition-of-done/README.md

 ## General

 #### How to document code
 Documenting your code should always be less about the "what" and more about the "why".
+However, if you are writing code which might be a bit more advanced/complex, adding some comments about _how_ it works is also useful, especially for the less experienced team members.

 #### Peer review
 Peer reviewing someone else's code involves three things: